hapv3/neural-compiler/docs/neural_ai_full_support_implementation_plan.md

 - Compiler C++ tests compile pointwise M=257 and M=511 into one full-row `POINTWISE_C32` command per output group.
-The runtime decomposes each command into at most 256-row systolic stripes while caching up to three input-group weight tiles.
-This changes compiler/runtime scheduling only; it requires no ABI wire-layout or RTL change.
+The runtime decomposes each command into at most 256-row systolic stripes.
+For up to four input C32 groups, their contiguous weight tiles are staged once as a block in the reserved 4 KiB command window; larger group counts retain the existing three-slot cache and transient fallback.
+This changes runtime scheduling only; it requires no ABI wire-layout or RTL change.
 - GEMM weight-packing tests cover K and N boundaries 1, 31, 32, 33, 63, 64,
   and 65, checking every valid byte and every zero-padded lane.
 - Focused compiler-generated pointwise M=257 and M=511 packages both pass